heistp/l4s-tests/README.tpl.md

 ### Underutilization with Bursty Traffic

-Using a [real world test setup](#real-world-tests), we placed Skype video traffic (1.79 Mbps bitrate) in DualPI2(L), DualPI2(C) and Codel queues, and measured the goodput for CUBIC and Prague, with and without Skype competition.
+Using a [real world test setup](#real-world-tests), we placed Skype video traffic in DualPI2(L), DualPI2(C) and Codel queues, and measured the goodput for CUBIC and Prague, with and without Skype competition.
+While the bursty Skype traffic has little impact on conventional AQMs and CCAs, we see significantly reduced utilization for L4S Prague flows in DualPI2 when Skype is in the L queue, and also some utilization with Skype is in the C queue.

-While the bursty Skype traffic has little impact on conventional AQMs and CCAs, we see significantly reduced utilization for L4S Prague flows in DualPI2, when Skype is in either the L queue, or the C queue.
+*Important Note:* There was a mistake in the test configuration that placed UDP packets with length > 1024 in the L queue, instead of UDP packets with port > 1024.
+This means that less Skype traffic was in L than was intended.

 *Figure 7* below uses data from the subsections that follow.
 Goodput is measured using relative TCP sequence number differences over time.
-The theoretical maximum goodput with Skype is the CCA's goodput without competition, minus 1.79 Mbps for Skype.
+The theoretical maximum goodput with Skype is the CCA's goodput without competition, minus the Skype bitrate calculated from the pcap (about 2.3 Mbps for the Prague runs and 1.8 Mbps for the CUBIC runs).

 ![CCA Goodput with Skype Video as Competition](results/skype/tput/skype_cca_goodput_barchart.svg)